waltmo147/GHSAB-Website/documents/design-plan.md

 ## Milestone 5: Final Notes to the Graders

 [1.
 Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well.]
-1.Our website gives the admin the ability to easily edit text and images

 [2.
 Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.]

 If the client (a group of Cornell students) had more time, we would request more data from them.
 The client was incredibly slow in getting data (text descriptions and images) to us, so some of the displayed data is placeholder seed data.
+However, the admin can add/edit the data to display to their audience.

 [3.
 Tell us anything else you need us to know for when we're looking at the project.]